Executing your Commands via Motion Diffusion in Latent Space

 We find that skip connection, which is important for images~\cite{bao2022all, stable_diffusion}, also provided significant improvement in motion latent diffusion models, but MLDs using different numbers of layers in $\epsilon_\theta$ achieve similar effects on this dataset.
 We then evaluate the generation of MLD by diffusion sampling, different from the generation in $\mathcal{V}$ by latent sampling ($cf.$ \cref{tab:mr:ablation}).
 As shown in \cref{tab:ablation:uncon}, the MLD using the smallest latent and skip connection outperforms others.
 The evaluation of how different language models influence MLDs and the details of latent/diffusion sampling are provided in supplements.

 \textbf{Inference time.} While diffusion models lead to significant improvements, one notable limitation of motion diffusion models~\cite{mdm2022human, zhang2022motiondiffuse} is the long inference time.
-Although we have adopted Denoising diffusion implicit models (DDIM)~\cite{song2020denoising} to accelerate sampling, MDM~\cite{mdm2022human} still requires 24.74 seconds for average on a single Tesla V100.
-They also claim their inference time could be about a minute.
-Compared to them, our MLD needs less computational overhead, with two orders of magnitude faster while achieving higher performance.
+In Sec.
+C, we adopted Denoising diffusion implicit models (DDIM)~\cite{song2020denoising} to provide a detailed evaluation of the inference time, floating-point operations (FLOPs), and FID.
+As shown in \cref{fig:comp:time}, MDM~\cite{mdm2022human} requires 24.74 seconds for average inference and up to a minute for maximum inference on a single V100.
+Compared to them, our MLD needs less computational overhead and achieves higher performance with two orders of magnitude faster speed.